 A Farmer's Importance in Conservation of our Planet Earth

-Sustenance of life requires passion and love for our planet and all the living things that make our plant so unique.
-Every little organizm plays a great role in our ecosystem for a mankind to sustain life.
-I started this page because I want to share my way of appreciating the beauty of the world.
-We all are connected through the food we eat, the garden we grow, or the air we breath.
+Life depends on our passion and love for the planet and all its unique living things.
+Every organism is important for our ecosystem and our survival.
+I created this page to show my appreciation for the beauty of the world.
+We are all connected through the food we eat, the gardens we grow, and the air we breathe.

-I remember as a child, we used to pick wild strawberries for our mom.
-It took all day to pick two cups but it was so much fun, wandering through the fields and enjoying nature's gifts.
-Who would want to do that these days, when it seems kids are more interested in spending their time on social media, disconnected from the simple joys of the great outdoors?
+As a child, we picked wild strawberries for our mom.
+It took all day to gather two cups, but it was fun exploring the fields and enjoying nature.
+Nowadays, it seems kids prefer social media, missing out on the simple pleasures of the outdoors.

-Most of our ancestors were farmers, peasants who lived off the land.
-The techniques, tools and procedures they used were rudimentary.
-First and foremost, they cultivated the land to serve the needs of their family.
-Any meagre surpluses could be sold at the market.
-In the garden, the farmer and his wife grew vegetables and tobacco.
-Sometimes they had a few fruit trees.
-In the fields, wheat took up two thirds of the land while peas, barley and oats were planted in the rest.
-There was also space for animals and a wooded section.
+Most of our ancestors were farmers who relied on the land.
+Their methods and tools were simple.
+They primarily grew food for their families and sold any extra at the market.
+The farmer and his wife cultivated vegetables and tobacco in their garden, and sometimes had a few fruit trees.
+In the fields, wheat covered two-thirds of the land, while peas, barley, and oats filled the rest.
+There was also room for animals and a wooded area.

-My family ancestors have roots tracing back to Poland, Scotland, Ireland, Austria, and Hungary.
-Generations ago, they resided and worked on farms in these diverse lands, cultivating traditions and stories that have been passed down through the ages.
+My family comes from Poland, Scotland, Ireland, Austria, and Hungary.
+Long ago, they lived and worked on farms in these areas, passing down traditions and stories.

 It all started in 1831 when Dugald and Katharine arrived to Canada.
 People of vision and hope.
 Scots great pioneers.
 They were frugal by nature, they adapted admirably to the harsh life of frontier.
 They were hard working farmers.